Home and Community Based Services Waiver

 Health Insurance Options - always involves ICC and child/family.
 May involve LDSS if family wishes to enroll in MA managed care plan.

 If a child is enrolled in Child Health Plus (CHP) prior to Waiver the family should be advised that they have to apply for Medicaid to receive Waiver services, and dis-enroll from Child Health Plus; and upon discharge there may be a gap in coverage between when the Medicaid closes and the CHP starts.
 There usually is a one month gap in coverage.
 Also, the family needs to re-apply for CHP and may need to follow-up to ensure that the CHP becomes effective.
+Each family should be given The Child Health Plus Re-Enrollment Information Letter within 30 days of enrollment into the Waiver.
+The ICC is expected to review the letter with the family and respond to their questions.
+A copy of letter should be kept in Child record, see Client Chart Index Section 3.

 Steps: 7 – Service Plans; 8 – Service Plan Budgets; 9 - Approval of Service Plan/Budget; and10 - Notifications (i.e. Medicaid eligibility, Waiver enrollment and start billing)